When a hurricane is forcast to head your way there are steps

 improved upon it.

 Three anchors come to one point.
-I use a large
+Use a large

 shackel to tie the lines together.
 At this point a 50 pound kedge

-is attached, as is my bridal.
+is attached, as is the bridal.
 The bridal is 1 boat width long on

 each leg and terminates on my bow cleats.
 I use 3 Fortress anchors